 Text Search Results: When fixing an answer in a certain position, this does not affect the results ordering when a text search is performed.
 When a text search is performed, the answers are listed based on the matched weights that are calculated for each answer as to how well the answer matches the search string.

 As a result, if you fix an answer at the top of the list of answers, when a search is performed, that answer will NOT necessarily be at the top of the search results.
 If other answers have a higher matched weight, the answer that is fixed at top will not be at the top of the list when the text search is performed.

 If you want an answer to be listed first in a set of search results regardless of the matched weight, consider setting that answer up as a Search Priority Word.
 For more information on configuring this, refer to Answer ID 2492: Configuring Search Priority Words and Recommended Documents.

-For additional information, refer to the 'Adding an Answer' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Adding an Answer' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.